soup-bowl/api.whatsth.is/README.md

 pip install -r requirements.txt
 ```

-Now the server can begin (when in the virtual env) by running `python -m api`.
+Now the server can begin (when in the virtual env) by running `uvicorn api.main:app --reload`.

 To run the unit tests, install `pytest` (`pip install pytest`) and run `pytest`.